David Lee Roth: First run with Van Halen: 1972–1985

-In his late teens, Roth was singing solo, as well as with an R&B-influenced rock band named the Red Ball Jets.
+In his late teens, Roth was singing solo, as well as with an R&B-influenced rock band named the Red Ball Jets, with guitarist Gary "Hurricane" Taylor, drummer Dan Hernandez and brothers Miles and Mark Komora on bass and guitar respectively.
 Roth says the name was in reference to the red dye used in food at that time, including red candy balls, which would exacerbate his hyperactivity and lead to "monkey hour" at the family home.
 (Red Ball Jets was also the name of a brand of sneakers popular from 1951 to 1971.)
 Another Los Angeles band, Mammoth (featuring Alex Van Halen on drums and Eddie Van Halen singing and playing lead guitar), occasionally rented the Red Ball Jets' PA system for $10/night.
 After a couple of failed auditions, Roth joined Mammoth as lead singer.
 In 1974, Mammoth officially changed its name to Van Halen.
 According to Roth, this was his brainchild.
 He felt it was a moniker that offered long-term identity, aesthetic, and marketing advantages, like Santana.

 Performing original and cover songs, Van Halen eventually gained success in the Pasadena, West Hollywood, and Los Angeles areas, becoming a regular feature on Sunset Strip clubs, such as Gazzarri's, Myron's, Whisky a Go Go, and the Starwood Club.
 In 1976, Gene Simmons took note of the band (in particular Eddie Van Halen, whom Simmons hoped to recruit for his own band, Kiss) and assisted them in producing a 10-track demo tape, featuring songs that would be included on their first two LPs and their 1984 album.
 The tape, however, did not attract much interest from major record labels.
 In early 1977, however, during their four-month stint at The Starwood, Warner Bros executive Mo Ostin and producer Ted Templeman signed them to an inauspicious two-album contract, one that heavily favored Warner Bros., offering but a .70 per unit royalty.
 Manager Noel Monk, then an equal partner in band revenue, renegotiated this rate for double in 1979.

 Released in 1978, the debut album Van Halen was recorded at Sunset Sound Recorders and immediately earned the band significant national attention and radio airplay.
-They toured for three months at the bottom of the bill supporting rising superstars Journey and Montrose, then another nine months opening for heavy metal icons Black Sabbath.
+They toured for three months at the bottom of the bill supporting rising superstars Journey and Montrose (whose lead singer was Sammy Hagar), then another nine months opening for heavy metal icons Black Sabbath.
 The album reached number 19 on the Billboard 200 and eventually sold more than 12 million copies by 2014, certified Diamond by the RIAA.